 equals 0.

 The code here is similar to what we’ve seen so far.
-Since we’re dealing with plurals, we’ll have to fill in the translation for each plural form.
-Copy over the content of msgid
+Since we’re dealing with plurals, we need to fill in the translation for each plural form.
+Copy the contents of msgid

 to msgstr